OpenVisualCloud/Dockerfiles/XeonE3/ubuntu-18.04/media/ffmpeg/README.md

 This docker image is part of Open Visual Cloud software stacks.
 Optimized for the media creation and delivery use case.
-Included FFmpeg and codecs such as aac, opus, ogg, vorbis, x264, x265, vp8/9, av1 and SVT-HEVC, also included Intel hardware accelaration software stack such as media driver, media SDK, gmmlib and libva.
-The docker image can be used to invoke FFmpeg commands or be used in the FROM field of a downstream Dockerfile.
+Included FFmpeg and codecs such as aac, opus, ogg, vorbis, x264, x265, vp8/9, av1 and SVT-HEVC.
+Also included Intel hardware accelaration software stack such as media SDK, media driver, gmmlib and libva.
+The docker image can be used in the FROM field of a downstream Dockerfile.

 ## Supported tags and respective Dockerfile links
  - [xeone3-ubuntu-1804-media-ffmpeg](https://github.com/OpenVisualCloud/Dockerfiles/blob/master/XeonE3/ubuntu-18.04/media/ffmpeg/Dockerfile)